-It is normal for people to feel sleepy from time to time, particularly after a long day.
+It is natural for people to feel sleepy from time to time, particularly after a long day.
 However, excessive sleepiness can be disruptive and make it difficult for a person to go about their normal daily activities.

 Some of the more common causes of excessive sleepiness include not sleeping long enough and having poor quality sleep.